Everyone loves free food, especially college students low on meal swipes. We love giving and receiving

 we were able to create an awesome product as beginners during a busy time period.

 - ⏰ Working with constraints.
 The biggest constraint for this project was time.
 My team was

 finishing the project on time on top of their other responsibilities.
 So, my top priority was getting the

 I also had to work with engineering restraints, since some of our desired features were outside of the scope of

 knowledge as first time app developers.

-and process, and to back up my design decisions with reason and intentionality.
+my thinking and process, and to back up my design decisions with reason and intentionality.